European Network of Councils for the Judiciary

 The ENCJ opts for cooptation of the judiciary and against the influence of parliamentary representatives in the composition of its ranks.
-It played an important role in the criticism from the European Union on developments in the control of the judiciary from parliament and executive power in countries such as Holland.
+It played an important role in the criticism from the European Union on developments in the control of the judiciary from parliament and executive power in countries such as Poland or Hungary.

 Presidents

 Judges who have served as president of the ENCJ.